cortez720/wordofwisdom/README.md

   -d "challenge={challenge}" \
   -d "solution={solution}" --output -`
 - solve through client and get quote with `curl -X GET http://localhost:9091/solve --output -`

+## Possible improvements

+- Implement a repository for quotes instead of directly returning them in the service.
+- Cover the solver service with integration tests.